Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Motivations and comments

 \emph{Genealogy of the $N$-BBM.} In~\cite{BBS13}, the authors study the genealogy of a sample of particles in a (time homogeneous) BBM with drift and absorption, and prove that it converges to the genealogy of the Bolthausen-Sznitman coalescent.
 More specifically, they choose a near critical drift depending on some constant $L>0$, such that the process contains roughly $e^L$ particles throughout a time interval of length $L^3$, and they remain in a space interval of length $L$; moreover the absorption only kills the bottom-most particles of the process.
 Comparing these properties with those of the $N(T)$-BBM, we therefore expect the same convergence to hold for the genealogy of the $N(T)$-BBM in the critical regime $\log N\approx T^{1/3}$, up to a time-change of the coalescent due to the inhomogeneity in time.

 \emph{General time-inhomogeneous BRW.} Our current results only apply to the $N$-BBM and Gaussian $N$-BRW, but we conjecture that they can be extended to more general BRW laws, as presented in Conjecture~\ref{conj:BRW}.
 Moreover, let us stress that the largest part of Sections~\ref{sec:LB} and~\ref{sec:UB} does \emph{not} rely on the Gaussian distribution (nor the random branching times, see Section~\ref{sec:compl:detbranching}).
-Therefore, most of the required work should come from obtaining moment estimates as in Section~\ref{sec:moments}, which we expect to be technically involved.
+Therefore, most of the required work should come from obtaining moment estimates as in Section~\ref{sec:moments}, which we expect to be technically involved ---even more than in the Gaussian case, which is the object of the present paper and already involves significant bookkeeping.